kevquirk/kq-jekyll/_posts/2023/2023-01-03-does-a-blog-need-to-integrate.md

 It's just more complexity added to the site that can go wrong.
 I'm all about the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) - less to go wrong, and less for my tiny brain to track and fix.

+## But then there's RSS

+RSS is a fantastic technology that allows you to subscribe to the feed of any site or service that supports it.
+So you can have feeds for all your favourite blogs in a singe place.

+Luckily for us, RSS integration is provided with most blogging platforms.
+WordPress, Ghost, Blogger etc. all have RSS feeds by default.
+Even most static site generators, like Hugo, Jekyll and Eleventy all either have RSS plugins, or have it by default.

+Having RSS integration on your site [is hugely important](https://kevquirk.com/please-add-rss-support-to-your-site/).

 ## Final thoughts

 Owning the message of my writing is far more important than integrating and/or embedding the subsequent discourse that surrounds my posts.